 The primary endpoint of the Phase 1/2 trial is safety and tolerability.
-Key secondary efficacy endpoints include changes from baseline in heparan sulfate levels in cerebral spinal fluid (CSF), serum and urine as well as measurements of change in brain structures as assessed by magnetic resonance imaging and the effects on neurocognitive and developmental function.
-Interim data showed a dose-dependent reduction of heparan sulfate levels in CSF in three dosing cohorts (mean reductions of 3 percent, 6 percent and 11 percent at 0.3, 1.0 and 3.0 mg/kg, respectively).
-SBC-103 has the potential to provide both systemic and CNS clinical benefits due to blood brain barrier penetration.
-Alexion will be escalating the dose of SBC-103 during the first half of 2016.
+Key secondary efficacy endpoints include changes from baseline in heparan sulfate levels in cerebral spinal fluid (CSF), serum and urine as well as measurements of change in brain structures as assessed by magnetic resonance imaging and the effects of neurocognitive and developmental function.
+An interim analysis from the study will be presented at today's event.